Black-bellied PloverPluvialis squatarola

-Females may look similar to the male or may be more muted and splotchy in color.
+Females may look similar to males or may be more muted and splotchy in color.
 In-flight the "armpits" are black.

 Various levels of barring or streaking may be present, especially as birds are molting into winter plumage.
 The armpits in flight remain black.

-Immature birds are similar to winter adults but have a heavily streaked breast and sides, and a complex pattern of pale dots on upperparts.
+Immature birds are similar to winter adults but have heavily streaked breasts and sides, and a complex pattern of pale dots on the upper parts.
 Very young birds may be washed with golden brown.

 Weight: 8 oz